Last updated: April 3, 2026

 Here's what 1,200+ people discovered

-TruShot generates all five photo types in five minutes.
+TruShot's AI Tinder photos generate all five photo types in five minutes.
 Professional quality, naturally candid, no coordination.
 Passed face verification on every major app.

 Real transformation: Marcus spent $400 on a photographer, got zero matches.
 Switched to TruShot, got 8 matches first week.